Ephraim Kishon: Biography

 Ephraim Kishon was born on August 23, 1924, by the name of Ferenc Hoffmann into a middle-class Jewish family in Budapest, Hungary.
+(Later his name was Hungarized to Ferenc Kisont, hence his current surname.)
 In his youth he knew neither Hebrew nor Yiddish.
 His father worked as a bank manager and his mother was a former secretary.
 Kishon also had a sister who was a writer.

 His writing talent became evident in his youth.
 In 1940 he won his first prize for writing a novel for high school students.
 Due to the racial laws applied in Hungary during World War II, he was not allowed to continue his studies at the university and therefore he began to study jewelry making in 1942.

 During World War II the Nazis imprisoned him in several concentration camps.
 At one camp his chess talent helped him survive, as he played chess with the guards.
 In another camp, the Germans lined up the inmates and shot every tenth person, but passed him by.
 He later wrote in his book The Scapegoat, "They made a mistake—they left one satirist alive".
 He eventually managed to escape the concentration camps while being transported to the Sobibor extermination camp in Nazi German Occupied Poland, and hid the remainder of the war disguised as "Stanko Andras", a Slovak laborer.

 After the war when he returned to Budapest he discovered that his parents and sister had survived, but many other family members had been murdered in the gas chambers at Auschwitz.
 In 1945, he changed his surname from Hoffmann to Kishont and returned to Hungary, where he continued to study art and writing.
 In 1948 he completed his studies in metal sculpturing and art history and began publishing humorous articles under the name Franz Kishunt.